-Associated with each node of the query is a button, called the add-button, which is displayed as a blue onion with a white cross inside and located below the text baseline immediately after the rightmost span associated with a tag of that node.
+Associated with each node of the query is a button, called the add-button, which is located below the text baseline immediately after the rightmost span associated with a tag of that node.
 Hovering on the add-button of some node lightly highlights all the spans associated with tags of that node.